jmquigley/util.env/README.md

 - `isProduction()` - the '--production' flag was passed
 - `show()` - prints debug information to the console.

+The type can also be set using the environment variable `ENV_MODE`.
+This is used to set the default value for the exposed `mode` variable.

 The use of this module also exposes the `version` string.
 When this module is included it will determine the type and build the corresponding version string.
 When the environment is development or testing the string is:

 ```